 than Asics’ traditional models.
 This is mostly due to the fact that it is a triathlon focused shoe.

 That said, it does still provide good cushioning.
 It does this through Asics classic Rearfoot Gel Technology Cushioning System.
-Asics is well know for this gel system, made of silicone, which is implemented to minimizes the shocks of impact, and promote a better and smoother stride.
+Asics is well known for this gel system, made of silicone, which is implemented to minimizes the shocks of impact and promote a better and smoother stride.
 Also, the Magic Sole features are present here, providing ventilation throughout the shoe.
-The Gel Hyper Tri 2's midsole is probably not one of the most impressive aspects of the shoe, but it is definitely solid at the least, and does its job.
+The Gel Hyper Tri 2's midsole is probably not one of the most impressive aspects of the shoe, but it is definitely solid at the least and does its job.

 Synthetic overlays also line the top to provide extra support, but the Hyper Tri 2 has more minimal overlays, to maximize flexibility, and remain lightweight and flexible.
 In that respect, the Hyper Tri 2 is a bit less supportive from above, but in exchange offers more flexibility with less weight.
 The upper also features a very soft sock liner, as the shoe is meant to be used sockless